Interpreting SAT Scores

 Usually, section scores for Evidence-Based Reading and Writing and for Math fall in a range of roughly 30 to 40 points above or below their true ability.
 Colleges know this, and they receive the score ranges along with scores to consider that single snapshot in context.

-Mean (Average) Scores
+Mean (Average) Score Comparisons

 College and Career Readiness Benchmarks